nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 ## Images

-Image content is required to be captured in the `jpeg` or `png` formats.
+Image content is required to be captured in JPEG or PNG.
 The format extension is required to be `.jpg` or `.png`.
-Photos, drawings and illustrations must be captured in the `jpeg` format.
-For line graphics, charts and diagrams the preferred format is `png`.
+Photos, drawings and illustrations must be captured in JPEG.
+For line graphics, charts and diagrams the preferred format is PNG.

 Suppliers are required to maintain the highest possible image quality.
 The quality requirements are the following:

-- The aspect ratio of the original image must always be maintained.
+1. The aspect ratio of the original image must always be maintained.
-- Colours must be reproduced and rendered accurately.
+2. Colours must be reproduced and rendered accurately.
-- The image must be free of any compression artefacts or any distortion effects arising from scanning.
+3. The image must be free of any compression artefacts or any distortion effects arising from scanning.
-- Text in images, line graphics and small detail must be crisp and fully legible, or with no degradation in legibility in comparison with the original image.
+4. Text in images, line graphics and small detail must be crisp and fully legible, or with no degradation in legibility in comparison with the original image.
-- If the `jpeg` format is used, the quality setting is required to be set at around 90% (or a corresponding setting, if a different scale of measurement is used).
+5. If JPEG is used, the quality setting is required to be set at around 90% (or a corresponding setting, if a different scale of measurement is used).
 A setting of 100% is usually unnecessary as it yields substantially larger files with little or no visible improvement of quality.
 If, however, there would be visible difference in quality between 90% and a higher setting, then the higher setting should be used.

 ### Image File Naming and Directory Structure